BEST TRAP EXERCISES

 On the way down, let your shoulders round forward a bit rather than lowering them in a straight line.
 This additional forward eccentric motion provides a greater stretch and fuller range of motion.

-As you can see above, to get the best results from the shrug let your shoulders protract forward as you lower the bar toward your knees.
+As you can see above, to get the best results from the shrug movement let your shoulders protract forward as you lower the bar toward your knees.
 Retract up and back, then protract down and forward.
 We’re not talking about rolling the shoulders here.

 THE OVERHEAD PLATE RAISE

-The Overhead Plate Raise works the lower and middle traps that many people don’t train nearly enough, and helps stabilize the shoulder blades.
+The Overhead Plate Raise movement works the lower and middle traps that many people don’t train nearly enough, and helps stabilize the shoulder blades.